-Holiday celebration is full of special foods, actions, prayers, and tradition.
-In this class, we concentrate on sculpting ritual objects for fall holidays: Rosh Hashanah, Sukkot, Hanukkah, plus Shabbat.
+Holiday celebrations are full of special foods, actions, prayers, and traditions.
+In this class, we concentrate on sculpting ritual objects for fall holidays: Rosh Hashanah, Sukkot, Hanukkah, and Shabbat.
 We will design and create models, sculptures, and objects to use at home during these holidays to enhance your celebrations.
 We will be using clay, wire, fabric, and other materials to learn about sculpture while also learning about our rich holiday tradition.

 Dungeons & Dragons: The Adventures of Deborah, Samson and Judah Maccabee

 Dates: October 3, November 7, December 9 from 4-6pm